 With reasonable neighbours it is usually a matter of discussion with the neighbour and then granting access for the necessary work to be completed.
 In some cases, however, this may not be possible and in those cases it may be necessary to adopt a more formal approach.
 The Access to Neighbouring Land Act 1992 enables access to adjoining or adjacent land for the purpose of carrying out 'basic preservation works' to one's own property.
 Basic preservation works include:

-- · Maintenance, repair or renewal of a building. - · Clearance, repair or renewal of a drain, sewer, pipe or cable. - · Filling in or clearing a ditch. - Felling, removal or replacement of a tree, hedge or other plant that is dead, diseased, insecurely rooted or which is likely to be dangerous.
+- Maintenance, repair or renewal of a building. - Clearance, repair or renewal of a drain, sewer, pipe or cable. - Filling in or clearing a ditch. - Felling, removal or replacement of a tree, hedge or other plant that is dead, diseased, insecurely rooted or which is likely to be dangerous.

-If your neighbour will not give you access to their property you may need to apply to the court for a suitable order so proceedings must be commenced in the County Court.
+If you need to be granted a right of access proceedings must be commenced in the County Court.
 The court will grant an access order if it is satisfied that the preservation works are reasonably necessary for the preservation of the relevant land and that they cannot be carried out, or would be very difficult to carry out, without entry to the adjoining land.